 Wage schedule for apprentices in industrial electrician trade

 5 (1) Subject to subsection (2) and to subsection 25(3) of the General Regulations, the minimum wage for each hour worked by an industrial electrician apprentice in each portion of a level in their term of apprenticeship is a percentage of the wage for an industrial electrician journeyperson in the same place of employment, as set out in the following table:

 (2) An employer must not employ an industrial electrician apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-7 A person who on the coming into force of these regulations is an apprentice in an apprenticeship program under the regulations respecting the industrial electrician trade, N.S.
+8 A person who, immediately before the coming into force of these regulations, was an apprentice in an apprenticeship program under the Industrial Electrician Trade Regulations, N.S.
 Reg.
-10/67, made by the Governor in Council by Order in Council 67-162, dated February 21, 1967, continues as an apprentice in that apprenticeship program under these regulations.
+296/2009, continues as an apprentice in that apprenticeship program under these regulations.